-Also include the amounts from boxes 20, 22, and 26, unless your spouse or common-law partner made a contribution to your RRSP in 2010, 2011 and 2012.
+Also include the amounts from boxes 20, 22, and 26, unless your spouse or common-law partner made a contribution to your RRSP in 2011, 2012, or 2013.
 If this is your case, see Withdrawing from spousal or common-law partner RRSPs first.

 Forms and publications